TheClio69/PyPass/README.md

-# PyPass
+# PyPass (in development)

 ## Introduction :
 A Python program allowing to generate large-scale passwords or not, with many possible configurations to generate passwords.

 ## How i can use it ?
 You only need to put the files on your computer and launch the [main.py](https://github.com/TheClio69/PyPass/blob/master/main.py) file using Python.
+Make sure you have Python installed on your machine and updated.

 ## Installation
 ###### Clone the directory